X-Vine Models for Multivariate Extremes: Introduction

 After reviewing background on multivariate extremes and regular vine sequences in Section~\ref{sec:background}, we state a version of Sklar's theorem for tail copula densities in Section~\ref{sec:Sklar}.
-Some well-known parametric examples are worked out in Section~\ref{sec:parametric}, with a focus on the simplifying assumption that the conditional copula densities only depend on the values of the conditioning variables through their indices, but not their actual values.
+Some parametric examples are worked out in Section~\ref{sec:parametric}, with a focus on the simplifying assumption that the conditional copula densities only depend on the indices of the conditioning variables, but not their actual values.
 Section~\ref{sec:vine} contains the paper's main results, showing on the one hand how a general tail copula density can be decomposed along any regular vine sequence, and, on the other hand, how to construct a tail copula density from a regular vine sequence and bivariate building blocks.
 The so-called X-vine models arising in this way are put to work in the subsequent sections, covering simulation algorithms (Section~\ref{sec:simulation}), parameter estimation and model selection (Section~\ref{sec:estimation}), simulation studies (Section~\ref{sec:simulation-study}), and a case study on US flight delay data (Section~\ref{sec:casestudy}) taken from \citet{hentschel2022statistical}.
 Section~\ref{sec:conc} concludes.
-The appendices contain a detailed example to illustrate the theory of regular vine sequences and X-vine models, the proofs of the paper's results, additional theory on Sklar's theorem, exponent measure densities and the connection with regular vine copulas, as well as additional numerical results.
-The methods are implemented in R \citep{R}, relying in particular on packages \textsf{graphicalExtremes} \citep{engelke2graphicalextremes} and \textsf{VineCopula} \citep{vinecopula}; a dedicated software package is under construction.
+The \chng{supplementary material contains a detailed example to illustrate our theory, the proofs of the paper's results, expressions based on exponent measure densities, and additional numerical results}.
+The methods are implemented \chng{in the R \citep{R} package Xvine\footnote{Available from \url{https://github.com/JeongjinLee88/Xvine/tree/main}}}, relying in particular on packages \textsf{graphicalExtremes} \citep{engelke2graphicalextremes} and \textsf{VineCopula} \citep{vinecopula}.